An argument for threading in Slack

 Emoji reactions should be able to replace some of this "fluff", but communicating with words is irreplaceable.

 Premise 2: Not everything you write HAS to be important.

 So you might ask, why not just reduce all the fluff all together?
 After all, it would seem that the natural solution is to ban all of the types of messages in Premise 1, but that would create a very stiff atmosphere.
 Natural communication has interstitial content that not only define the tone, but also adds texture, to the conversation.
 Adding jokes, thoughts, feelings and other small concerns may be irrelevant, but they still communicate other dimensions around the content.
 What lie between the lines are equally as important as the lines themselves.

 Censoring speech to only what is "important" also makes people feel inhibited from fully expressing their thoughts, which is the point of having a chat-based communication platform in the first place.
 So, while not everything is important or relevant, not everything has to be, either.
 We should encourage others to express whatever they want to express.

 Premise 3: Not every message applies to you

-Even if you were able to carve out a channel that is most relevant to your interests or function, chances are, most topics within the channel still aren't directly relevant to you (but in a bad slack community you're going to get pinged about it all the time).
+Even if you were able to carve out a channel that is most relevant to your interests or job function, chances are, most topics within the channel still aren't directly relevant to you (but in a bad slack community you're going to get pinged about it all the time).

 Premise 4: Your attention is valuable